mlederbauer/copier-template/README.md

-# copier-liac
+# copier-template

 [Copier](https://github.com/copier-org/copier) template for pure Python libraries.
+Adapted from the copier template by the [LIAC](https://github.com/schwallergroup/copier-liac).

 _As simple as possible.
 No magic._